Blog: Master this Market

 Power: When markets change, people like to blame someone and the REALTOR® is often the easiest scapegoat.
 If you are to be an effective negotiator, you need to have your client and the other parties to the transaction see you as the expert and respect you for your skills.
 Your ability to understand the various sources of power and how they will affect the negotiations is key to you helping people make difficult and important decisions without blaming you for the outcome.
 Slow markets aren’t our fault and it’s critical that we don’t allow the parties to the transaction blame us.

 Gathering Information: The more complicated it is to put a transaction together, the more information we need.
 When properties are trading at all-time high prices and buyers feel a huge relief just getting a house at all, information is nice but not all that essential.
 When buyers are looking for an opportunity to get a good deal, or sellers are looking for a buyer who will qualify in the new lending environment and successfully close, each of those parties will look to you to get more information about the other parties to help them make better decisions.
 Your skill and persistence in gathering information will be key in helping you get people moving forward with transactions.

 Next week we will cover more CNE/MCNE skills and how you can use them to Master this Market.

 There are a few spots left in the January Advanced Negotiation Workshop.
-This is a max of 15 people and Suze on a live webinar each week for four weeks analysing real case studies through the lens of the CNE/MCNE tools.
+This is a max of 15 people and Suze on a live webinar each week for four weeks analyzing real case studies through the lens of the CNE/MCNE tools.
 This is by far the most effective way to master these essential skills.
-If you are serious about adapting to the changing market, sign up here.
+If you are serious about adapting to the changing market, sign up. (link to registration page).
 You must have graduated CNE or MCNE to qualify for this workshop.